‘Happy with Vogey’: Daniel Vogelbach takes Mariners’ spot on American League All-Star team

 Vogelbach started to get more at-bats when Encarnacion went down with a wrist injury earlier in the season.

 “We put Vogey in, he got a few hits, a few homers,” Servais said.
 “He worked himself in the Edwin, (Bruce) rotation and he’s earned it.
-The (home run) ball he hit (Saturday night).
-It’s tough to do that, opposite field.”
+The (home-run) ball he hit (Saturday night), it’s tough to do that, opposite field.”

-Vogelbach has also taken on more of a presence in the clubhouse.
+Vogelbach also has taken on more of a presence in the clubhouse.

 “Happy with Vogey,” Servais said.
 “It’s a welcomed voice.
 Vogey loves baseball.
 He’s a good teammate, comes with energy every night.
 It’s been fun to watch.”

 Record-wise, it hasn’t been ideal for the Mariners after a 13-2 start to the season.
 But it hasn’t dampened Vogelbach’s enthusiasm.
-He’s enjoyed playing with his teammates and being selected to the Midsummer Classic to play with the games’ best is rewarding to the slugger.
+He’s enjoyed playing with his teammates, and being selected to the Midsummer Classic to play with the games’ best is rewarding to the slugger.

 “It’s been a really fun first half, we would like more wins,” Vogelbach said.
 “But the group of guys in the clubhouse that we have this year is unbelievable and my first year in the big leagues to be selected as an All-Star is really grateful.